 I didn’t move because I hated the UK.
 I didn’t move because I had a point to prove or a statement to make.
 I moved because I had lost my job a month prior.
 First time I was ever made redundant, and following my rights as a soon-to-be not employed person in the EU I requested that my company move me into another role, seeing as it was a position, not a person that was being made redundant.
 My dad helped a lot of people out that year.

 I never say things to make people happy.
-Sometimes what I will say will piss people off.
-And that’s just how it is.
-Believe it or not what I have gone through in my measly 27 years is completely different to you, and I’m not afraid to talk about it.
+Sometimes what I will say will piss people off and that’s just how it is.
+Believe it or not what I have gone through in my measly 28 years is completely different to you, and I’m not afraid to talk about it.

 If you do want to talk – please contact me.
-Even if I do know you personally or if you’re a stranger on the internet.
-Send me an email, or comment on the post that concerned you.
+Even if I do know you personally or if you’re a stranger on the internet please send me an email, or comment on the post that concerned you.
 Lets have a discussion.
 It’s going to be different, I am going to have a different opinion.
-Obligatory “YOU WEREN’T THERE MAN.
-YOU WEREN’T THERE.”

 Email: rachel @ unnaturally-red.co.uk